 There was also consensus in believing that leaders need to personally adopt and model a ‘lifelong learning perspective’, and ‘become the change they wish to see’ through collaborative, ethical, innovative, participatory and strategic responses to complex conditions, multiple accountabilities and stakeholder groups, and challenges in resourcing.

-All well and good, but at the time we differed from others in our understanding of leadership because we also believed that everyone is called upon to play a leadership role, regardless of their official status within a business, organization, or community.
-What I’m not sure we totally understood at the time was that we were also rejecting the idea that one person had all the answers—despite their position or what they brought to it in terms of skills, knowledge, and experience.
+All well and good, but at the time we differed from others in our understanding of leadership because we also believed that everyone is called upon to play a leadership role, regardless of their official status or title within a business, organization, or community.
+While I'm not sure we totally understood it at the time, we were also rejecting the idea that one person had all the answers—despite their position, title or what they brought to it in terms of skills, knowledge, and experience.

 It is that same understanding that is surfacing during the current pandemic.
 As George Siemens suggests with his Connectivism Theory, the learning needed for today’s leadership is too complex to take place in one person’s head.

 We need to rely on a network of people (and, increasingly technology) to store, access, and retrieve knowledge and motivate its use.

 In pushing back against traditional leadership, it appears our college community team was aligned with the thinking of what author Nick Petrie described as the Heroic Leader.
 As he explained it in his paper Future Trends in Leadership Development over 15 years ago, the ability of any single individual—regardless of how heroic or skilled he or she may be—is no longer enough to meet the complex challenges we face today.